-2.35 Provision for the gypsy community of the Borough is made on a Council owned site at Stafford but principally by private sites; predominantly in the Hopton area.
+2.34 Provision for the gypsy community of the Borough is made on a Council owned site at Stafford but principally by private sites, predominantly in the Hopton area.

-2.36 Parts of the City of Stoke-on-Trent and Newcastle-under-Lyme Borough are Housing Market Renewal Areas (Pathfinder) with significant Government funding.
+2.35 Parts of the City of Stoke-on-Trent and Newcastle-under-Lyme Borough are Housing Market Renewal Areas (Pathfinder) with significant Government funding.
 The North Staffordshire sub-region is a region skewed by local contrasts.
 Dominated by a net oversupply of affordable housing in the City of Stoke-on-Trent, the importance and adverse effect of local issues, including undersupply and affordability, can be overshadowed and overlooked in the north of the Borough.
 Currently the Borough has no areas identified as 'low demand housing'.

-2.37 Overall the majority of housing development since 1996 has taken place at Stafford (48%) although Stone has also experienced significant growth at 17%.
-More surprising is the scale of development in the rural area which, between 1996 and 2004, amounted to 35% of the total new housing.
+2.36 Overall the majority of housing development since 1996 has taken place at Stafford although Stone has also experienced significant growth.
+More surprising is the scale of development in the rural area which, in 2011, amounted to 29% of the total new housing.
 A significant proportion of this percentage is made up of conversions of former agricultural buildings.

-2.38 In recent years there has been a shift in the balance of development away from greenfield sites to the development of previously developed land (PDL).
+2.37 In recent years there has been a shift in the balance of development away from greenfield sites to the development of previously developed land (PDL).

-2.39 In July 2008, Stafford Town was identified as a Growth Point by the Government.
+2.38 In July 2008, Stafford Town was identified as a Growth Point by the Government.